ibbles/LearningUnrealEngine/Slate.md

 Pretty much everything visible in Unreal Editor is a Slate widget.
 Slate is used to implement custom asset editor for new asset types.

+There is a Slate Test Suite that demonstrates a bunch of Slate features.
+- [ ] Open it with Unreal Editor > Top Menu > Window > Developer Tools > Debug Tools > Test Suite.

 ## Slate features and attributes

 Entirely C++.